 Only a few languages in the world use RTL (Right to Left) text direction.
-For example, Arabic, Persian, Urdu Sindhi and Hebrew.
-Muvi supports RTL languages and allow you to translate your platform into a RTL supported language for the benefit of your users.
-RTL support is avaibale for Website, TV Apps and Mobile Apps.
+For example, Arabic, Persian, Urdu Sindhi, and Hebrew.
+Muvi supports RTL languages and allows you to translate your platform into an RTL supported language for the benefit of your users.
+RTL support is available for websites, TV Apps, and Mobile Apps.
 So, you don't need to worry about the interface change of your Apps when the language text direction changes from right to left.

 Searching Content On The Translated Page

 If you have translated content in a specific language, then your end-users first, need to select that specific language in your website/app to search that content.
 They need to type the content name in the search in the selected language.

 For example, if you have translated content in Hindi, then while searching that content on the website/app, the users first need to select the Hindi language, and then in the search, they have to type the content name in Hindi.
 If the users type the content name in English while Hindi is selected, then the content will not be displayed in the search.
 Likewise, the users, need to select the English language and then type the content name in English to search it.
 If they type the content name in the search in Hindi while English is selected, then the content will not be displayed in the search.